-Today begins the Lenten season with the marking of Ash Wednesday.
-February 26 this year, but it occurred on March 6 last year and will be on February 17 next year.
+This year the Lenten season begins with the marking of Ash Wednesday on March 2, but it occurred on February 17 last year and will be on February 22 next year.
 How does one determine when is Ash Wednesday?
 For most people, it is simply a matter of looking on a calendar.
 But how does the church determine the date of Ash Wednesday each year?
 The somewhat simple answer is that it takes place 46 days before Easter Sunday.
 Okay, but how is the date of Easter Sunday determined?

 If the moon is full on March 20, which is before the vernal equinox, the next phase of the full moon would occur on April 18.
 If that date happens to fall on a Sunday, the first Sunday after the full moon would occur on April 25.
 This marks the latest possible Easter Sunday.